Carrot-9/Error-Log/README.md

 # Logging Errors

-Lets you pick a file to log the errors off(send stderr to error.log file).
+Lets you pick a file from your project to log the errors of.

-Automatically clears the log file after it reaches 1000 lines.
+Holds stderr in temporary file before sending it to error.log.